Ball of the Foot Pain

 - There are many causes of black toenails, but blood buildup under your toenails is the most common cause.

 - This is especially common if you have started running or wearing new shoes recently.

-- This can be known as joggers don’t worry the toe can grow back to normal in most cases.
+- These can be known as joggers.
+Don’t worry.
+The toe can grow back to normal in most cases.

 - Learn how to treat them!